What do the spectral types mean?

 How many of these can I see?

 All of the A, F, and G-type stars should be visible without a telescope from somewhere on the Earth.
-A few of the closest K stars can be seen without a telescope, but you'll need one to see any of the M stars, or (despite being blue-hot) any white dwarfs
+A few of the closest K stars can be seen without a telescope, but you'll need one to see any of the M stars.

-Is this everything within 10 parsecs?This is everything known as of January 2011 with parallax errors less than 10 mas (10%).
+Is this everything within 10 parsecs?This is everything that's been published as of January 2010 with parallax errors less than 10 mas (10%).
 On the other hand, there are 50 systems (counting the Sun) within 5 parsecs, so there should be roughly 400 systems within 10 parsecs (Volume: 2x2x2=8).
 This is only 64% of what's probably out there.

 Why do you count systems, not stars?